 In most cases, approach traffic may be assumed to be distributed evenly among all lanes serving a given movement (i.e., left, through, or right).
-An exception to this may occur in the case of split signal phasing which is further discussed below.
-In certain locations where unusual attractions may occur such as a freeway ramp entrance or entrance to a shopping center, an unusually skewed distribution may occur.
-In such cases, the County shall specify the distribution to be used.
+An exception to this may occur in the case of traffic signal using split-phasing (discussed below) or in other locations where unusual attractions may occur such as a freeway ramp entrance or entrance to a shopping center, where unusually skewed distribution may occur.
+In such cases, the County shall approve or specify the proposed lane distribution to be used.